April 2019 online retail sales

-- New Zealand’s total online retail spending in December was 6% higher than in the prior December.
+- New Zealand’s total online retail spending over the 3 months to 30 April was 7% higher than in the same period a year ago.

 Do you want data specific to your business?